Piggy3590/LC_Office/README.md

 **!
 It will generate definitively in Experimentation, and currently monsters do not spawn !**

-Adds new office-themed map.
+Adds new office-themed interior.

-map generation is still in a very early stage and the maps have no interiors.
+map generation is still in a very early stage and the maps have no decoration.

 Since the mod is still in development, it may be unstable.